 I loved the author’s choice of making Roman an artist.
 This really ties into the cover, storyline, and conclusion of The Masterpiece.
 The cover itself is also a part of that theme and gives a hint to Roman’s true self.
 Though like Grace, I am not an art aficionado, the explanation of Roman’s professional process and work is a fascinating glimpse into a world I am not familiar with.

 If I had to summarize The Masterpiece, I would say it is a story of grace and hope.
-Its characters are broken, flawed and above all human just like us.
-The message of healing and freedom is one which will stay with me for a long time.
+Its characters are broken, flawed, and above all human just like us.
+The message of healing and freedom is one that will stay with me for a long time.

 The Masterpiece is a great fit for the wholesome, faith-based market of the Hallmark channel.
 But I would love to see what could be made of it with a bigger budget as a feature film.
 Oscar Isaac would be a good fit for the intense, emotionally unavailable Roman.
 Emma Watson would do a great job capturing Grace’s strength of character and vulnerability.

-CONTENT WARNING: Though not graphically described, this books covers themes of abuse, neglect, prostitution and other criminal activity.
+CONTENT WARNING: Though not graphically described, this book covers themes of abuse, neglect, prostitution, and other criminal activity.